Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 .. note::

-  This section describes how Elasticsearch indices are deleted in standalone deployments and distributed deployments using cross cluster search.
+  This section describes how Elasticsearch indices are deleted in standalone deployments and distributed deployments using our default deployment method of cross cluster search.
 Index deletion is different for deployments using Elastic clustering and that is described in the Elastic clustering section later.

 For standalone deployments and distributed deployments using cross cluster search, Elasticsearch indices are deleted based on the ``log_size_limit`` value in the minion pillar.
 If your open indices are using more than ``log_size_limit``, then :ref:`curator` will delete old open indices until disk space is back under ``log_size_limit``.
 If your total Elastic disk usage (both open and closed indices) is above ``log_size_limit``, then ``so-curator-closed-delete`` will delete old closed indices until disk space is back under ``log_size_limit``. ``so-curator-closed-delete`` does not use :ref:`curator` because :ref:`curator` cannot calculate disk space used by closed indices.
 For more information, see https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filtertype_space.html.